Pacific-salmon-assess/MetricsCOSEWIC/README.md

 ## Main Steps

-The main function is *multiFit()*, which takes a data set of DU abundances, calculates *Percent Change* and *Probability of Decline* using 3 alternative methods (see [wiki](https://github.com/SOLV-Code/MetricsCOSEWIC/wiki/1-Probability-of-Decline:-Estimation-Methods)), then produces summary files and diagnostic plotss.
+The main function is *multiFit()*, which takes a data set of DU abundances, calculates *Percent Change* and *Probability of Decline* using 3 alternative methods (see [wiki](https://github.com/SOLV-Code/MetricsCOSEWIC/wiki/1-Probability-of-Decline:-Estimation-Methods)), then produces summary files and diagnostic plots. **Note**:*This function call does a log-transform before estimating the slope, but then converts the estimate of perc change back to the original units.*

 The data needs to be organized into a data frame like this: